Sjord/Sjord.github.io/_posts/2016-04-12-preventing-csrf-with-samesite-cookie-attribute.md

 ## Conclusion

 The same-site attribute gives the possibility to disable third-party usage for any cookie.
 This is a good method to protect against CSRF attacks, because it seems to the attacker as though you are no longer logged in to the website under attack.

+## Addendum

+This article uses "origin" and "site" interchangeably, but this is incorrect.
+Requests from subdomains are typically same-site but cross-origin.
+Read [The great SameSite confusion](https://jub0bs.com/posts/2021-01-29-great-samesite-confusion/) for more information.